-The demolition or renovation of a structure may disturb asbestos containing materials, which would require a survey or inspection with notification of the results to the U.S. EPA and ARB as per the NESHAP requirements.
+The demolition or renovation of a structure may disturb asbestos containing materials, which would require a survey or inspection with notification of the results to the U.S. EPA as per the NESHAP requirements.
 A permit for demolition or renovation must be obtained from your local building department.
 The demolition or renovations permit of a residential building which has four or fewer dwelling units and/or out-buildings usually may be issued without the applicant conducting an asbestos inspection or notification, if the applicant declares the project is exempt.
 For demolitions, the permitting agency must require the applicant to make the declaration in writing, or it may incorporate the applicant's response on the demolition permit application.
 (Reference Health and Safety Code Section 19827.5)

 Forms & Applications

-The District, in cooperation, with ARB staff, prepared an Asbestos NESHAP Declaration of Notification Compliance form (PDF) for the use of building departments’ staff, which asks questions to determine if a project is exempt from survey/inspection and/or notification requirements.
+The District, in cooperation, with ARB staff, have prepared an Asbestos NESHAP Declaration of Notification Compliance form (PDF) for the use of building department staff, which asks questions to determine if a project is exempt from survey/inspection and/or notification requirements.
 This form has been provided to Placer County’s city, town and county building departments to use or modify as needed.
 The District’s Construction Asbestos Fact Sheet (PDF) explains when an asbestos inspection may be required, who must perform it, and notification requirements.